Achraf-Trabelsi/NLP-ArgumentationMining/README.md

 ![nlp-pipeline](https://user-images.githubusercontent.com/98907083/204885989-e5cfb89b-9758-4c78-b703-f4bcc52bf447.png)

+Our notebooks follow the classical NLP pipeline, we tried to test a set of techniques for each step in each notebook.

+To better understand our data, you can run the [EDA](https://github.com/Achraf-Trabelsi/PFA-NLP/blob/main/EDA.ipynb) notebook.

+Example : the [feature engineering](https://github.com/Achraf-Trabelsi/PFA-NLP/blob/main/Feature_Engineering.ipynb) notebook is good example following those steps with diffrent models running.

 ### Limitations

-* Due to hardware limitations we couldn't run complex models such as Transfers namely Bert.
+* Due to hardware limitations we couldn't run complex models such as Transformers namely Bert.
 * Due to time constraints we didn't finish the deployement phase, we focused all of our efforts on building rebost models.

 ## Resources (Documentation and other links)

 We provide useful link that can help you with understanding this project :

-*You can find a link for the project report with in length details [here](https://drive.google.com/file/d/1eH7tPCUZCi816QWIlSlGSV2yDcHhygmc/view?usp=sharing)
+* You can find a link for the project report with in length details [here](https://drive.google.com/file/d/1eH7tPCUZCi816QWIlSlGSV2yDcHhygmc/view?usp=sharing)
-*You can find the dataset [here](https://www.kaggle.com/competitions/feedback-prize-2021/data)
+* You can find the dataset [here](https://www.kaggle.com/competitions/feedback-prize-2021/data)

-## About Nuxeo

-Nuxeo Platform is an open source Content Services platform, written in Java.
-Data can be stored in both SQL & NoSQL databases.

-The development of the Nuxeo Platform is mostly done by Nuxeo employees with an open development model.

-The source code, documentation, roadmap, issue tracker, testing, benchmarks are all public.

-Typically, Nuxeo users build different types of information management solutions for [document management](https://www.nuxeo.com/solutions/document-management/), [case management](https://www.nuxeo.com/solutions/case-management/), and [digital asset management](https://www.nuxeo.com/solutions/dam-digital-asset-management/), use cases.
-It uses schema-flexible metadata & content models that allows content to be repurposed to fulfill future use cases.

-More information is available at [www.nuxeo.com](https://www.nuxeo.com).